Anthropology allows me to unravel and build towards other futures.

 With ethnographic methods I can capture how laws and policies are experienced by people in particular contexts and provide insights into why policies work or fail.

-A conference titled “Buddhism in the Anthropocene” will take place on 14 and 15 July at the Max Planck Institute for Social Anthropology (MPI).
-Using case studies, anthropologists and scholars of ...
+An online workshop entitled “Colonialism and Transgenerational Memory in Europe” will take place on 21 and 22 September at the Max Planck Institute for Social Anthropology (MPI).
+Historians and ...

 On 13 to 15 July 2022 a workshop entitled “Buddhism in the Anthropocene” was held at the Max Planck Institute for Social Anthropology, organised by Jovan Maud from the MPI and Saskia-Abrahms ...